fdebrus/Nikobus-HA/README.md

 **Work in progress** BETA

 **fully implemented**
-- Switches control
+- Switches control.
-- Lights control (dimmers)
+- Lights control (dimmers).
+- Cover/shutter support, (open/stop/close/set position).
 - Buttons support, when a wall switch is pressed, it is discovered by the integration and registered in the nikobus_button_config.json file.
 When wall switch is pressed, it will trigger the refresh of associated module / group defined in the config file.

-**beta**
-- cover/shutter support, (open/stop/close) are working well.
-Now I'm working to introduce an "operation_time" definition by channel.
-So HA can simulate cover position based on execution time and use set_postion for covers.

-**open issues**
-- COVERS : You can open/stop/close/set position.
-BUT the state of the cover is incorrect if you start an open or close followed by a stop command

 **BREAKING CHANGES**
 The configuration files are no longer in the custom_integration directory but shall be placed in the HA/config.
 See install